sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

     misc similarity: 0.0005

-So we can see that the model is pretty certain that "a photo of a dog" is the best of the options it was presented with to describe the image.

-Note that we don't actually need to do this softmax stuff, since we just care about the max value, which is preserved, (e.g. the dog was still the max value before the softmax) - but it helps makes the results more interpretable.
+Note that we don't need to do this softmax stuff for our search purposes, since we just care about the relative sizes of the values, which is preserved, (e.g. the dog was still the max value before the softmax) - but it helps makes the results more interpretable.

-Now, how could we use this technology to carry out semantic search over video?...
+Now, how can we use this technology to carry out semantic search over video?...

 ## Download a video

-We'll grab a video that has varied visual content (since we're ignoring audio).
+Let's grab a video that has varied visual content (since we're ignoring audio).
 (It's a compilation of Buster Keaton stunts, check it [out](https://www.youtube.com/watch?v=frYIj2FGmMA).)

 ```python